khesse-757/kahdev.me/README.md

-# kah.dev
+# kahdev.me

-A minimal, terminal-inspired site built with Jekyll.
+A minimal, terminal-inspired personal site built with Jekyll and hosted on GitHub Pages.
 ```
     __ __ ___    __  __
    / //_//   |  / / / /